Medically reviewed by Andrew Crawford, Registered Psychological Associate.

 Please Contact a reputable mental health service today.

 There are treatments available to help you take control again.
-If you have a feeling of suicide, please contact the suicide prevention line.
+If you have a feeling of suicide, please get in touch with the suicide prevention line.
 Or call 911 immediately.